-See further guidance and information about TR&I, including where applicants can find additional support.
+Further guidance and information about TR&I, including where you can find additional support.

 How to apply

 We are running this funding opportunity on the new UK Research and Innovation (UKRI) Funding Service so please ensure that your organisation is registered.
 You cannot apply on the Joint Electronic Submissions (Je-S) system.